Nyasha2/missminutes/specification.md

 (like in the GTD system).

 Also, in setting up I should set up how many hours I want to be working per week and time windows I can work in.
+The time window is default, but if for a certain week I feel like I want to work more or less, or maybe some days I can't work certain hours, I can change that.

 The prime purpose of the system is to take away the decision fatigue of choosing when to do tasks.
 My only responsibility is only to add tasks (maybe with AI assistant